 On the other hand, if you’re only now cutting the cord and are looking for a streaming TV package that comes bundled with ESPN channels — particularly the ones where you’ll be able to watch UFC – then you’ve got a few options.
 All of these premium streaming services work on Android, iOS, Fire TV, Apple TV, Chromecast, and Roku devices, as well as modern computer web browsers unless otherwise noted:

-- DirecTV Now has the widest selection of packages and premium channels, but it’s also more expensive than most other services.
-Plans range from $50 to $135 per month, and all tiers include ESPN (as well as HBO, which is a nice bonus you won’t have to pay for as an add-on).
+- AT&T Now, formerly DirecTV Now, has the widest selection of packages and premium channels but it’s also more expensive on average than most other services.
+The “Plus” plan rings in at $55 per month while the “Max” plan comes to $80 per month.
+Both tiers include ESPN and the Max plan also comes with HBO Max, which is a nice bonus you won’t have to pay for as an add-on.
 DirecTV Now works on all of the standard streaming devices as well as Samsung smart TVs.

 In general, the UFC seasons start in January and finish up in the fall.
 The schedule is constantly shifting, however, so your best bet is to check the UFC event schedule fairly regularly to see when things are happening.
-Below is a quick overview of fights in the queue right now, though the next :
+Below is a quick overview of fights in the queue right now:

 - UFC 2020: Schedule, Results, Fighters, Fight Cards, and More